Please also refer to the Fet Blackboard Programme Sites – Example.

 - Webinars (if using Blackboard Collaborate Ultra to deliver online induction sessions) – For example, use this menu item for the orientation information, technology support contacts, links to any programme induction sessions and the recordings.
 You may want to give students access to their own webinar room so that they can ‘socialise’ online, but see the proviso below.

 - Discussion Board – Special consideration needs to be given to including a menu item for student interaction purposes (e.g. a student network/discussion forum/wiki) because students often don’t engage with these.
 For these to be successful, input from the PL and the rest of the teaching team is likely to be necessary.
-[See Blackboard Support’s pages for more information: Discussion boards; Wikis.]
+[See the Blackboard Help site pages for more information on student interaction: in particular Discussion boards and Wikis.]
 If you do choose to set up a discussion board or wiki, it is good practice to provide some ‘netiquette’ guidelines.
 As an example, you could use this YouTube video on Discussion Board Netiquette.

 - Frequently Asked Questions – Over the years, there may have been regularly occurring questions and answers that could be posted here.